Scripting and printing

 - When we pass data into a function, it is called an argument.
 We passed 1 argument into

-- Fun tip, when using a text editor along-side the REPL you can run the code without the mouse by pressing 'command + enter' on Mac and 'Alt + enter' on Windows.
+- When using a text editor along-side the REPL you can run the code without the mouse by pressing 'command + enter' on Mac and 'Ctrl + Enter' on Windows.
 Does this speed up your learning?